jackel119/DoCSocQuestionnaireResults2017/REPORT.md

 ___

 **Web Development Workshops** were something that we tried running for the first time this year, and we've had feedback ranging from extremely positive to, well, dull.
 We understood that it initially had a lot of momentum starting out, but fizzled out after the first few lectures due to lack of organization, poor attendence and slow pacing.
-We're hoping to use the lessons we've learnt to make the workships this year more engaging and valuable.
+We're hoping to use the lessons we've learnt to improve and restructure these workshops to make them more engaging and valuable this year.

 ___